CATEGORY | Around Madrid | Royal Palaces & Convents |

 IF YOU'RE INTERESTED IN | Architecture | Classical Art | Gardens | History |

-El Escorial, more than a palace or a monastery, was since the beginning a monument, actually a building built and decorated to commemorate a victory (Saint Quentin), as a filial tribute (from Phillip II to Charles V) and serve as symbol of a family’s power (the Habsburgs).
+El Escorial, more than a palace or a monastery, was since the beginning a monument, actually an architectural complex built and decorated to commemorate a victory (Saint Quentin), to pay a filial tribute from Phillip II to Charles V and to serve as symbol of the Habsburg’s power .